asyncapi/community/BOUNTY_PROGRAM.md

 # AsyncAPI Bounty Program

+## Overview

 The AsyncAPI Bounty Program is a specification of the software development process, customized to meet the needs of the AsyncAPI Initiative.

-The AsyncAPI Bounty Program operates exclusively on donated funds, does not seek financial profit, uses publicly and freely available tools only, and has as its main purpose rewarding contributors to open source software while creating an artificial set of time constraints to make the schedule for achieving programming targets predictable.
+The AsyncAPI Bounty Program operates exclusively on donated funds, does not seek financial profit, uses publicly and freely available tools only, and has as its main purpose rewarding individual contributors to open source software while creating an artificial set of time constraints to make the schedule for achieving programming targets predictable.

 Anyone may implement this specification of the software development process with or without any modification in any way they find suitable.

 ## Budget

 The budget of the Bounty Program per calendar year is twenty thousand US dollars and 00 cents (USD 20,000.00), which is five thousand US dollars and 00 cents (USD 5,000.00) per calendar quarter (three calendar months), split as follows:

-- four thousand six hundred US dollars and 00 cents (USD 4,600.00) per calendar quarter as the total amount of reward for Bounty Issues
+- four thousand six hundred US dollars and 00 cents (USD 4,600.00) per calendar quarter as the total amount of reward for completed Bounty Issues

 - four hundred US dollars and 00 cents (USD 400.00) per calendar quarter as the cost of the Bounty Program Coordination

-Reward for Bounty Issue of Complexity Level `Medium` is two hundred US dollars and 00 cents (USD 200.00).
+The reward for completion of the Bounty Issue of Complexity Level `Medium` is two hundred US dollars and 00 cents (USD 200.00).

-Reward for Bounty Issue of Complexity Level `Advanced` is four hundred US dollars and 00 cents (USD 400.00).
+The reward for completion of the Bounty Issue of Complexity Level `Advanced` is four hundred US dollars and 00 cents (USD 400.00).

 Approximate maximum quantity of Bounty Issues per calendar quarter round varies from twelve to twenty three (from ((11 * 400) + (1 * 200)) to (23 * 200)).

-## Prioritization of participants
+## Prioritization Of Participants

 Bounty Program Participants are prioritized in the following order:

-1. AsyncAPI Maintainers (from any repository)
+1. AsyncAPI Maintainers (from any repository,) checked at https://github.com/asyncapi/community/blob/master/MAINTAINERS.yaml

 2. Regular contributors (GitHub users who have three or more Pull Requests merged throughout the AsyncAPI GitHub Organization, checked with https://github.com/search?q=is%3Apr+org%3Aasyncapi+is%3Amerged+author%3Agh_username)

 3. Other (if a GitHub user doesn't fall under the above, the AsyncAPI Maintainer can determine the criteria i. e. regular volunteers, etc.)

-Assignment of the Bounty Issue on GitHub to users that fall under the first category can be performed immediately after the addition of the GitHub label `bounty` (hex code `#0E8A16`) according to GitHub's timestamp.
+Assignment of the Bounty Issue on GitHub to users that fall under the first category can be performed immediately after the addition of the GitHub label `bounty` according to GitHub's timestamp.

 Assignment of the Bounty Issue on GitHub to users that fall under the second and third categories is performed not earlier than three calendar days after the addition of the GitHub label `bounty` according to GitHub's timestamp.

-## Bounty Issues' numbering
+## Bounty Issues' Numbering

 To ensure ease of referencing, searching and automation, strictly defined format of Bounty Issues' numbering is used:

 1. In submissions of issues for Bounty Program: `[repo]#[issue]` (`cli#38`)

-2. In invoices claiming reward: invoice's subject `Bounty [repo]#[issue]` (e.g., `Bounty cli#38`), tag `bounty` (two rewards can be joined into one sum, in this case a comma and a space should be used in the invoice's subject as a separator for Bounty Issues numbers, e.g., `Bounty cli#38, cli#361`)
+2. In invoices claiming reward: invoice's subject `Bounty [repo]#[issue]` (e.g., `Bounty cli#38`), tag `bounty` (two rewards can be joined into one sum, in this case a comma and a space must be used in the invoice's subject as a separator for Bounty Issues' numbers, e.g., `Bounty cli#38, cli#361`)

-## Clarification of time periods
+## Clarification Of Time Periods

 Due to asynchronous nature of the AsyncAPI Initiative itself and thus its Bounty Program, UTC offset in Bounty Program Issues' starting and ending dates is used.
-Starting dates should be considered having start at `00:00:00 UTC+12:00`, ending dates should be considered having end at `23:59:59 UTC-12:00` (inclusive).
+Starting dates should be considered having start at `00:00:00 UTC+12:00`, ending dates should be considered having end at `23:59:59 UTC-12:00` (inclusive.)

-## Bounty Issue Submission
+## Bounty Issue's Submission

 Bounty Issues for the upcoming calendar quarter round of the Bounty Program are submitted during the first and second full (seven-day) calendar weeks of the last month of the current calendar quarter, after call for such submission, in a quantity of no more than two issues per repository, in comments of the dedicated [AsyncAPI Organization's Discussion](https://github.com/orgs/asyncapi/discussions), by the AsyncAPI Maintainer of the given repository, containing the following five fields: